espocrm/documentation/docs/administration/entity-manager.md

 # Entity Manager

-Entity Manager is available in Administration panel.
+The Entity Manager tool is available from the Administration panel.
 It provides the ability to highly customize your EspoCRM instance.
 You are able to do the following:

 * Add new entity types.
 * Customize existing entity types: change labels, default order in list view, etc.